-- 2.1 Section 55 of The Town and Country Planning Act 1990 defines development as: - "the carrying out of building, mining, engineering or other operation in, or, under or over land, or the making of any material change of use of any buildings or other land". - 2.2 Any works or change of use which are not 'development' as defined above do not constitute a breach of planning control and in these instances, the Council has no power to take any further action. - 2.3 Development is not: - Works which only affect the interior of a building; or - Works which do not materially affect the external appearance of a building.
+- 21 Section 55(1) of The Town and Country Planning Act 1990 defines development as: "the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land. - Any works or change of use which are not 'development' as defined above do not constitute a breach of planning control and in these instances, the Council has no power to take any further action. - 23 Development is not: - Works which only affect the interior of a building; or - Works which do not materially affect the external appearance of a building.